- A content audit helps you create a complete inventory of all your content.

 Cover the entire conversion funnel

-Content audits will also help you identify your coverage at each stage of the purchase funnel: awareness, consideration, decision.
+Content audits will also help you identify your coverage at each stage of the conversion funnel: awareness, consideration, decision.
 All three stages are vital to your bottom line.
 And they each require different types of content.

 For example, your B2B content marketing strategy may only cover topics geared toward the “awareness” phase (ToFu).
-Taking a full content inventory can spark new ideas to fill the lower phases of the funnel (MoFu and BoFu).
+Taking a full content inventory can spark new ideas to fill the lower phases of the purchase funnel (MoFu and BoFu).

 Ensure your content is more effective than the competition